CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 ## **Withdrawing**

-*The Regulator will grant allowance to the PegKeeper to provide crvUSD to the pool when:*
+*The Regulator will grant allowance to the PegKeeper to withdraw crvUSD to the pool when:*

 - Withdrawing is not paused (can be checked with the `is_killed` method).
 - The aggregated crvUSD price is less than 1.0 (`10**18`).